-Home infusion therapy

-Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
+Services that are covered for you What you must pay when you get these services Home infusion therapy Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
 The components needed to perform home infusion include the drug (for example. antivirals, immune globulin), equipment (for example. a pump), and supplies (for example tubing and catheters).

-Covered services include, but are not limited to:

-- Professional services, including nursing services, furnished in accordance with the plan of care - Patient training and education not otherwise covered under the durable medical equipment benefit - · Remote monitoring - Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier

-\$0 copayment for home infusion drugs, equipment and supplies test.

-\$0 copayment for outpatient infusion professional services provided in an office setting by a specialist.

-\$0 copayment for home infusion professional services provided in the home.
+Covered services include, but are not limited to: Professional services, including nursing services, furnished in accordance with the plan of care Patient training and education not otherwise covered under the durable medical equipment benefit Remote monitoring Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier Prior authorization may be required from our plan. \$0 copayment for home infusion drugs, equipment and supplies test. \$0 copayment for outpatient infusion professional services provided in an office setting by a specialist. \$0 copayment for home infusion professional services provided in the home.
+Referral may be required from your network provider.
+Hospice care You are eligible for the hospice benefit when your doctor and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.

-Hospice care

-You are eligible for the hospice benefit when your doctor and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.
 You may receive care from any Medicare-certified hospice program.
-Your plan is obligated to help you find Medicare-certified hospice programs in the plan's service area, including those the MA organization owns, controls, or has a financial interest in.
+Your plan is obligated to help you find Medicare- certified hospice programs in the plan's service area, including those the MA organization owns, controls, or has a financial interest in.
 Your hospice doctor can be a network provider or an out-of-network provider.

-Covered services include:

-- Drugs for symptom control and pain relief

-- Short-term respite care

-- Home care

-When you are admitted to a hospice you have the right to remain in your plan; if you chose to remain in your plan you must continue to pay plan premiums.

-When you enroll in a Medicarecertified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not our plan.
+When you enroll in a Medicare- certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not our plan.
+Covered services include: Drugs for symptom control and pain reliefShort-term respite care Home care When you are admitted to a hospice you have the right to remain in your plan; if you chose to remain in your plan you must continue to pay plan premiums.